Horizonscape-Games/CubeRhythm/README.md

 # CubeRhythm
-A memo and a crc player and editor
+A memo and a crc player and editor.
+Coming soon